 With consideration of the following;

-- Ensuring that your water training is delivered by a reliable source and ensuring the person carrying out the training is competent to do so;
+- Ensuring that your water hygiene training / legionella course is delivered by a reliable source and ensuring the person carrying out the training is competent to do so;

-- If your water training is outsourced, ensure the trainer has a good understanding of your organisation and its requirements;
+- If your water hygiene water training / legionella course is outsourced, ensure the trainer has a good understanding of your organisation and its requirements;

 - Deciding how your organisation will keep up to date with changes in legislation and methods of risk control;